 Idioms and Phrases Shakespeare Invented

-William Shakespeare had a real talent for capturing an idea in a simple but colourful phrase.
-That’s why we still use so many Shakespeare phrases over 400 years after he died.
+Shakespeare introduced many idioms that are now a normal part of everyday English.
+He had a real talent for capturing an idea in a simple but colourful phrase – which is why we still use so many phrases Shakespeare invented over 400 years after he died.

 Be cruel to be kind